CTRL-Neo-Studios/facet-api/README.md

 ## Design

-This API is designed mostly for Unity, but I guess it can be used in other C# projects as well.
+This API is designed for Unity and provides a unified interface for managing callbacks between classes.

 The main idea is to have a unified interface of access between classes that has functions that needs to be called on either side.
 For example: